ayydany/ayydany.github.io/source/_posts/subnautica.md

 For Subnautica, the trophy list is easy enough having a pretty high 35.47% completion rate on PSNProfiles.
 It was easy, most of the trophies are tied to your own progression.
 Only one isn't like this, and its the best boy quest (which basically only requires you to hatch it and release it).
 Who wouldn't do it, he's a good boy.

-It is really easy to complete Subnautica, an easy 3/10 in difficulty.
+It is really easy to complete Subnautica, I'd say about a 2/10 in difficulty.

+{% asset_img trophy.png cutie %}

 ## overall rating?

 Rating time!
-I'm giving this one a solid 🍪🍪🍪🍪🍪 because who's a good boy?
+I'm giving this one a solid 🍪🍪🍪🍪 / 5 because who's a good boy?

 {% asset_img cuddlefish.webp cutie %}